FAQs

-The catering provided for your sons at Tihoi is close to restaurant quality and there is plenty for them eat therefore they don’t require extra food.
-However, seasonal fruit is always well received.
-We would appreciate you not sending lollies, chocolate etc. The boys have lots of opportunities to bake and dessert is served with every meal in the dining room.
-You may send them extra equipment, clothes such as extra socks, books or photos.
+The catering provided for your sons at Tihoi is close to restaurant quality and there is plenty to eat.
+They don’t require extra food; however, seasonal fruit is always well received.
+The boys have lots of opportunities to bake and dessert is served with every meal in the dining room and ask that they are not sent lollies, chocolate, etc..
+Our catering team is led by a full-time chef who is highly skilled and able to provide any special dietary requirements for your son.

 Buses and Transport